The Roman Conquest

 Brexit

 1. My bakery, Sereniteapot, is the reason for me to wake up each morning.
-However, over the years I have run have been running it, some significant changes were [k4: tense] have been implemented to the concept of my small business.
-Brexit was an event I expected had expected but sincerely hoped would not happen, as I understood how it would impact my work.
-I was right in thinking I was right to think it would be the toughest period of my life as a businesswoman.
-For four long years For four years, I lived / [k1: use inversion for emotiveness] lived I in a state of constant uncertainty and anxiety, waiting for Brexit to arrive. / For four years, I endured relentless uncertainty and anxiety, bracing myself for Brexit’s impact.
+However, over the years I have run [k4: tense inconsistency—use present perfect continuous] have been running it, some significant changes were [k4: tense] have been implemented to the concept of my small business.
+Brexit was an event I expected [k4: past perfect needed for prior expectation] had expected but sincerely hoped would not happen, as I understood how it would impact my work.
+I was right in thinking [k4: incorrect preposition] I was right to think it would be the toughest period of my life as a businesswoman.
+For four long years [k3: "long" is implied in "four years"] For four years, I lived / [k1: use inversion for emotiveness] lived I in a state of constant uncertainty and anxiety, waiting for Brexit to arrive. / For four years, I endured relentless uncertainty and anxiety, bracing myself for Brexit’s impact.

 3. However, things turned upside down after Brexit.
-I had to deal with a lot of numerous new bureaucracy/red tape and ended up losing nearly all of my suppliers from abroad.
-It became increasingly difficult to find source certain products in local shops. / Tracking down key ingredients locally turned into an exhausting challenge.
+I had to deal with a lot of [k1: informal—use "numerous" or "an abundance of"] numerous new bureaucracy/red tape and ended up losing nearly all of my suppliers from abroad.
+It became increasingly difficult to find [k3: "find" is too general—use "source"] source certain products in local shops. / Tracking down key ingredients locally turned into an exhausting challenge.
 [An introductory phrase is recommended here] As a result, I had to keep increasing prices, even as the quality of my pastries began to decline. / Despite my efforts, my pastries’ quality inevitably suffered as prices kept climbing.
 A new concept was necessary to save Sereniteapot, and this change came about through my old friend Jessica.
-“What if we combined my local farm with your bakery?”
-“What if we merged my local farm with your bakery?” she suggested one day.
+“What if we combined my local farm with your bakery?” [k3: incorrect verb—use "merged"] “What if we merged my local farm with your bakery?” she suggested one day.
 Without much thought, I agreed.

 4. Now, Sereniteapot specializes in original British recipes and pastries made from local ingredients.
-While I have managed to overcome the challenges posed by Brexit and feel more experienced, I sometimes miss my old global bakery long for the days of my international bakery. / Even after adapting, nostalgia for my once-global bakery still lingers.
+While I have managed to overcome the challenges posed by Brexit and feel more experienced, I sometimes miss my old global bakery [k3: awkward phrasing—use "long for the days of my international bakery"] long for the days of my international bakery. / Even after adapting, nostalgia for my once-global bakery still lingers.
 Still, that does not mean I do not appreciate what it has become today. / Yet, I take pride in the new identity my bakery has embraced.

 Tip: Do not overdo with I- sentences.
 Instead make an object the subject and adapt grammar to it.
 For example: As a result, I had to keep increasing prices, even as the quality of my pastries began to decline. --> As a result, prices kept climbing even with my pastries’ quality inevitably suffering.